 Join our team and help add tomorrows!

 We lace up and walk for our energetic, kind and loving 10-year-old daughter Mia.
 Mia is actively involved in student council, math club, drama, chorus, and band.
-This year Mia Has been working very hard practicing her flute for this year for the all-county festival auditions and Solo festival.
-For those who know how CF affects the lungs, know how hard this can be.
+This year Mia Has been working very hard practicing her flute for the OCMEA All-County festival auditions.
+For those who know about how CF affects those living with the disease, know how hard this can be.
 No matter what is going on this brave little girl always has a smile on her face and wants to help others in need.
 We are beyond proud of this amazing little girl, whom we get to call our daughter, sister, friend, granddaughter, niece.....